GenX: Health effects

 GenX has been shown to cause a variety of adverse health effects.
 While it was originally marketed as a safer alternative to legacy PFAS, research suggests that GenX poses significant health risks similar to those associated with its predecessor.

+In 2023, the Court of Justice of the European Union confirmed in a ruling that 2,3,3,3-tetrafluoro-2-(heptafluoropropoxy)propionic acid, its salts and its acyl halides (including FRD-902) should be classified as a substance of concern and included in Annex XIV of the REACH Regulation.

 Liver and kidney toxicity

 Studies have demonstrated that the liver is especially vulnerable to GenX exposure.
 Animal research has shown that even low doses of GenX can cause liver enlargement and damage.
 Similarly, the kidneys are also sensitive to GenX, with chronic exposure leading to renal toxicity.
 These effects highlight the potential dangers of prolonged exposure to even small amounts of the chemical.

 Cancer risk

 There is increasing concern about the carcinogenic potential of GenX.
 Research in animal models has linked exposure to various cancers, including liver, pancreatic, and testicular cancers.
 Although data on humans are limited, the results from these studies have prompted further investigation into the possible cancer risks posed by GenX.